 In the project “Safe Places, Thriving Children”, SOS Children’s Villages collaborated with partners to develop and deliver training for care professionals, support alternative care organisations to embed trauma-informed practices into their daily work, and elaborate policy recommendations to help ensure that child protection systems support children and young people who have been affected by trauma.

-“Safe Places, Thriving Children – Embedding Trauma-Informed Practices into Alternative Care Settings” is a two-year project (2020-2022) co-funded by the Rights, Equality and Citizenship (REC) Programme of the European Union.
-Through the project, we seek to provide children and young people growing up in alternative care with the appropriate support in order for them to thrive and develop to their full potential.
+“Safe Places, Thriving Children – Embedding Trauma-Informed Practices into Alternative Care Settings” was a two-year project (2020-2022) co-funded by the Rights, Equality and Citizenship (REC) Programme of the European Union.
+Through the project, we sought to provide children and young people growing up in alternative care with the appropriate support in order for them to thrive and develop to their full potential.